 I made my first Waldorf-style doll in Grade 6 when I started attending a Waldorf school.
 The fabric is called ‘cotton knit interlock’ and there are many online shops that sell it in a wide range of skin colours.

-You can find free patterns online, Waldorf doll patterns on Amazon, and your local library may have them as well.
+You can find free patterns online, buy a kit on Amazon, or your local library may have them as well.
 When my daughter was little, I would craft the dolls and she would come up with the homemade outfits like the purple one pictured here.

 While I’m highlighting my love of making handmade items, I admit I prefer to piece my quilts on the sewing machine and then do some hand stitching to embellish them.
 If you’d like to learn to dye fabrics for quilting, see my book Fabric Dyeing 101: Simple Instructions For Beautiful Fabrics here.